On the motivic class of an algebraic group: Abstract

 \section{Abstract}

-We give an example of a torus $G$ over a finitely generated field extension $F$ of $\Q$ whose classifying stack $BG$ is stably rational and such that $\set{BG}\neq \set{G}^{-1}$ in the Grothendieck ring of algebraic stacks over $F$.
-We also give an example of a finite \'etale group scheme $A$ such that $BA$ is stably rational and $\set{BA}\neq 1$.
+Let $F$ be a field of characteristic zero admitting a biquadratic field extension.
+We give an example of a torus $G$ over $F$ whose classifying stack $BG$ is stably rational and such that $\set{BG}\neq \set{G}^{-1}$ in the Grothendieck ring of algebraic stacks over $F$.
+We also give an example of a finite \'etale group scheme $A$ over $F$ such that $BA$ is stably rational and $\set{BA}\neq 1$.